 Skip to main content

-Version: 2.9
+Version: 2.11

-Configure Stork for proxy server
+Configure Stork for Proxy Server

-This topic explains how to configure Stork in application cluster to communicate through a network proxy in environments that require it.
+This topic explains how to configure Stork in the application cluster to communicate through a network proxy in environments that require it.
 Depending on your setup, you may use:

 • A proxy with authentication or a custom CA